 - According to a CDC statement, the number of illnesses caused by flea bites tripled between 2004 and 2016.

 - The most frustration issue of a flea infestation is the time and work it takes to remove.
-Treatment plans requires treating infected animals, cleaning flea-infested areas, and taking preventative measures to keep the fleas from returning.
+Flea pest control requires treating infected animals, cleaning flea-infested areas, and taking preventative measures to keep the pests from returning.

 - Most of the time, simply using over-the-counter products for controlling fleas will not resolve the root causes of the infestation.